 Without a modern access control system, building staff must spend hours cutting and replacing keys for occupants.
 A building access control system saves them time by replacing keys with more convenient credentials or even going completely keyless.
 Not only is this more convenient for staff, but for occupants as well.

 Smartphone-based access control systems offer the most convenience, enabling tenants to unlock doors and control access from their phones.
 You should also seek out a system that offers features like virtual keys for visitors and delivery passes for couriers.

 Watch how to open the door or gate with ButterflyMX:

 4. Monitor traffic

-With today’s technology, it’s easier than ever to keep track of who is coming and going in your building.
+With today’s access control technology, it’s easier than ever to keep track of who is coming and going in your building.
 Choose a system with an access management dashboard where administrators can assign access permissions and view an audit trail of everyone who enters the building.

 5. Integrate with other property technology